Chapter 7. Configuring a Basic Overcloud using Pre-Provisioned Nodes

 For POWER systems, run:

-Only enable the repositories listed in Section 2.5, “Repository Requirements”.
+Enable only the repositories listed.
 Additional repositories can cause package and software conflicts.
 Do not enable any additional repositories.

-Update your system to ensure sure you have the latest base system packages:
+Update your system to ensure you have the latest base system packages:

 [root@controller-0 ~]# sudo yum update -y [root@controller-0 ~]# sudo reboot